designstem/projects/waste/index.md

 -

-You have practiced with different ways and techniques to minimize waste when designing a new product.
+You have practised different methods and techniques to minimize waste when designing a new product.

 Design a usable object using one of the techniques (shape and countershape folding, cut and fold).